California utility says its equipment may be linked to fire

 Climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.
 Firefighters said these conditions in July are more typical of late summer or fall.

-Pyrocumulus clouds — literally translated as "fire clouds" — complicated containment efforts Sunday for the Dixie Fire in Northern California, where flames spread in remote areas with steep terrain crews can't easily reach, officials said.
+Pyrocumulus clouds — literally translated as "fire clouds" — complicated containment efforts Sunday for the Dixie Fire, where flames spread in remote areas with steep terrain crews can't easily reach, officials said.
 New evacuation orders were issued in rural communities near the Feather River Canyon.

-The Dixie Fire remained 15% contained and covered 29 square miles (74 square kilometers).
-The fire is northeast of the town of Paradise, California, and survivors of that horrific fire that killed 85 people watched warily as the blaze burned.
+No structures had been destroyed but more than 800 were threatened.

 A growing wildfire south of Lake Tahoe jumped a highway, prompting more evacuation orders, the closure of the Pacific Crest Trail and the cancellation of an extreme bike ride through the Sierra Nevada.